Git is concise. Concise does not mean short.

 Just fix it, clean it, document it before it is submitted to be merged into feature-branch-1

-A clean, master-ready branch is: a clean line of single-purpose, well documented commits, with all WIP or temp commits cleaned up and squashed.
+A clean, master-ready branch is: a clean line of single-purpose, well documented commits, with all WIP or temp commits cleaned up by squashing or

 * 09239a9 (23 minutes) <Evan Travers> (HEAD, feature-branch-1) remove unneeded code, clean the /assets folder * 745928d (24 minutes) <Evan Travers> complete feature #1 * 18c2f95 (24 minutes) <Evan Travers> git has entered the room

-git rebase -ilater, and this is ready for master.
+git reset --softlater, and this is ready for master.

-Just remember that rebase is like a painkiller.
-It's ok to use it occasionally when you are hurting, but if you use it often it's a sign of a problem.
+Just remember that changing history is like a painkiller.
+It's ok to use it occasionally when you are hurting, but if you use it often it can be a sign of a problem.

 A typical path to cleaning up your branch: